BaselOmsha/CoolFinland/README.md

 # CoolFinland
-Developing the office side app for Cool Finland
-Before pushing any thing to main make a pull request to the version0.1-test branch.
+Developing the office side app for Cool Finland. /n Before pushing any thing to main make a pull request to the version0.1-test branch.
 There we can check the functionality our version.